brendano/tmui/README.txt

-experiment for topic model viewing tmrun/ => pipeline to fit a mallet topic model and export the data for the app myapp/ => the webapp itself (needs a better name!)
+Client-side topic model viewer.
+Loads the entire corpus and trained topic model on the client-side. tmrun/ => pipeline to fit a mallet topic model and export the data for the app myapp/ => the webapp itself (needs a better name!)